vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 &nbsp;

 With the while loop, you can easily end up with an infinite looping.
-Take precautions in looping conditions so you can be sure it will terminate at some point.
+Take precautions in looping conditions to ensure it will terminate at some point.

 </div>

-***Example*** Using the while loop solve a problem from for loops where user string is printed character by character.
+***Example*** Using the while loop solves a problem for loops where the user string is printed character by character.

 ```Python
 cnt = 0